atmtools/arts/doc/arts/guide.user.atmospheric_field.rst

 The rules for extrapolation is governed by :class:`~pyarts.arts.InterpolationExtrapolation`.
 Please see its documentation for more information.
-Extrapolation happens only outside of the grids of the data.
+Extrapolation happens only outside the grids of the data.
 Interpreting the data inside a grid is done on a type-by-type basis.

 Data types